 Thomas Worthington High School is a public high school in Worthington.
-The principal of Thomas Worthington High School is Mr. James E. Gaskill, who can be contacted at firstname.lastname@example.org.
-1,670 children attend Thomas Worthington High School and identify as White, non-Hispanic; Asian/Pacific Islander; and Asian.
+The principal of Thomas Worthington High School is Mr. James E. Gaskill, whose e-mail is firstname.lastname@example.org.
+1,670 students attend Thomas Worthington High School and identify mostly as White, non-Hispanic; Asian/Pacific Islander; and Asian.
 10% of the 1,670 students here are classified as "economically disadvantaged", and 21% get reduced lunch prices.
-The ratio of students to teachers at Thomas Worthington High School is 16:1.
+The student to teacher ratio at Thomas Worthington High School is 16:1.
 Worthington Christian Schools K-12 is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Theater drama